cran-task-views/Omics/Omics.md

     cell clusters in collections of single-cell RNA-seq datasets obtained in various conditions. `r pkg("stochprofML")` models heterogeneity from populations of cells using a mixture of log-normal distributions.
 -   `r pkg("ADAPTS")` constructs cell-type signature matrices using flow sorted or single cell samples and deconvolve bulk gene expression data.
--   `r pkg("scSorter")` assigns cell to known cell types according to marker genes and `r pkg("SignacX")` uses neural network to identify cell types. `r pkg("clustermole")` can be used to identify human and mouse single-Cell transcriptomic data cell type.
+-   `r pkg("scSorter")` assigns cell to known cell types according to marker genes and `r pkg("SignacX")` uses neural network to identify cell types.
+    `r pkg("clustermole")` can be used to identify human and mouse single-cell transcriptomic data cell type.
 -   `r pkg("treefit")` and `r pkg("SCORPIUS")` infer cell trajectories from single-cell gene expression data.
--   `r pkg("scBio")` proposes a deconvolution algorithm for bulk RNA-seq data when one single-cell reference sample is available. `r pkg("scMappR")` assigns cell-type specificity score to DEGs obtained from bulk RNA-seq data by using a deconvolution method. `r pkg("omicswas")` tests association with phenotypes that are cell-type specific in bulk omics experiments.
+-   `r pkg("immunarch")` can be used to analyze specifically T-cells and B-cells.
 -   `r pkg("rPanglaoDB")` can download and merge single-cell RNA-seq data from the PanglaoDB https://panglaodb.se/